 - This occurs most often in infancy or childhood.
 It may or may not be symptomatic.

 - Gingivostomatitis is the most common presentation in young children.
 It presents with vesicles and ulcers on the tongue, lips, gums, buccal mucosa and hard and soft palates.
 Pain, inability to swallow, drooling and dehydration are common.
-There may be associated fever, cervical lymphadenopathy, halitosis, lethargy, loss of appetite and irritability.
+There may be associated fever, cervical lymphadenopathy, halitosis, lethargy, irritability and loss of appetite.

-- Pharyngitis is a more common presentation in adolescents, with lesions in the throat associated with viral symptoms similar to those of glandular fever.
+- Pharyngitis is a more common presentation in adolescents, with lesions in the throat associated with viral symptoms similar to those of infectious mononucleosis.

 - Herpetic whitlow may occasionally occur via spread to the fingers.